IBE160/beergame/.logging/README.md

 ## API Request Viewer

 An interactive HTML viewer is available to browse and analyze processed API request logs.
+The viewer provides a continuous chat experience that intelligently displays conversation history without duplication.

 ### Opening the Viewer